mskcc/tempo/README.md

 curl -s https://get.nextflow.io | bash
 ```

-This installs Nextflow within the `vaporware` (the current directory).
+This installs Nextflow within the subdirectory `vaporware`.

-Optionally, move the `nextflow` file to a directory accessible by your $PATH variable in order to avoid remembering and typing the full path to `nextflow` each time.
+Optionally, move the `nextflow` file to a directory accessible by your `$PATH` variable in order to avoid remembering and typing the full path to `nextflow` each time.

-#### Executing the scripts
+## Executing the scripts

 Command for running nextflow